Bridles and Bits!

 and a standard bridle.
 The cheekpeices and reins can be unhooked

 to just leave the halter.
-This bridle has a practicle design The bit
+This bridle has a practicle design The

 can be remover quickly to let the horse drink while the reins can